havocado/notes/230913-absorption-cross-section.md

 In fact, there is no explanation on which function (1) corresponds to within the differential equation, and substituting (2) to either of $L_o(p, \omega)$ or $L_i(p, -\omega)$ doesn't fit the equation (1), which made me question what this solution was meant for.

+After figuring out what I misunderstood from the equation the whole thing looked pretty straightforward, nevertheless I did struggle with this for a whole day so I am writing down how I understood this solution.

+Jump to the bottom for conclusion: [5.
+Re-formulating the differential equation around d](#reformulate)

 ### (Background) First order linear differential equation and solution <a name="diffeq"></a>

 The solution to first-order linear differential equation is well-known.
 Given an equation of the form